-Overtime lawyers at our firm (along with attorneys at Nilges Draher LLC and Hassler Kondras Miller LLP) have filed an unpaid overtime case for Forest River’s “piece rate” production workers related to its alleged failure to fully and properly compensate piece rate workers on a “bona fide” piece rate system for all of their overtime wages earned.
+Overtime lawyers at our firm (along with attorneys at Nilges Draher LLC and Hassler Kondras Miller LLP) filed a wage and hour case against Forest River challenging its piece-rate pay system.
+In the lawsuit, we allege that Forest River production workers were not paid on a “bona fide” piece rate system and were thus owed additional overtime wages.

 On December 2, 2020, a Collective and Class Action Complaint was filed against Forest River Manufacturing, LLC (“Forest River”) on behalf of non-exempt “piece rate” production workers to recover overtime earned but not paid by Forest River in violation of the Fair Labor Standard Act (“FLSA”).
 The Complaint alleges that Forest River RV has failed to fully and properly compensate its “piece rate” workers the overtime wages they earned because Forest River’s “piece rate” pay system improperly included nonproductive work hours in its calculation of “piece rate” employees’ overtime rates.
 Moreover, the lawsuit alleges that Forest River also took unlawful wage deductions from its employees’ pay.